Brushing and flossing with braces

 Tips for brushing

 - Choose either a soft-bristled toothbrush or an electric toothbrush.
-If you opt for electric, use a low-to-medium setting, and be careful not to hit the back of the brush to your brackets.
+If you opt for electric, we suggest you use a low-to-medium setting and be careful not to hit the back of the brush on your brackets.

-- Brush with a fluoride toothpaste.
+- Brush with fluoride toothpaste.
 Your dentist can give you samples or make brand recommendations.

 - Invest in an interdental toothbrush.
-This can help you to clean the areas between brackets more effectively.
+This can help you to clean the areas between brackets more thoroughly.

 Now let’s talk about technique.
-Brushing around braces can feel a little odd at first, and it takes more effort to get to all the areas of the teeth.
+Brushing around braces can feel a little odd at first, and it takes more effort and a lot of practice to get to all the areas of the teeth.

-- Hold the brush at a 45-degree angle.
-Use circular motions above each bracket and then again beneath each bracket.
-Be especially conscious of the area between each tooth.
-This is a prime spot for food particles to get stuck.
+- Hold your toothbrush at a 45-degree angle.
+Use small, circular motions above and then below each bracket.
+Be especially conscious of the area between each tooth as this is a prime spot for food to get stuck and for plaque to build up.

-- Use an interdental toothbrush/pick to gently clean the areas around each bracket under the wire.
+- Use an interdental toothbrush or toothpick to gently clean the areas around each bracket and under the wire.

-The first few times you brush it might seem to take longer than usual.
-The more you do it, the faster you’ll get.
+The first few times you brush after being fitted with braces, it might seem to take longer than usual.
+The more you practice, the faster you’ll get.
 Soon your routine should be almost as quick as before you had braces.